jeanmathieupotvin/digest/README.md

 I am not affiliated to Viome® in any way.
 Package `digest` is an independent project.

-No Viome® data is exposed by `digest`: it assumes that each user builds its own dataset manually from their personal results.
+No Viome® data is exposed by `digest`.
+It assumes that each user builds its own dataset manually from their personal results.
 On a side-note, the small test dataset was built manually from my personal results.